Administrator's guide

 3. Select the role you want to edit.

-4. Click “Edit role”
+4. Click "Edit role".

 5. Make the appropriate changes in the form.

-6. Click “Submit” to save the changes.
+6. Click Save changes.

 To delete a role follow these steps: